Transparency

 Mobile

-Mobile internet connections, such as 4G, LTE, and the emerging 5G, provide a practical alternative for those who don’t have a reliable internet connection at home, especially in rural areas where fast internet is often still in short supply.
+Mobile internet connections, such as 4G, LTE, and the emerging 5G, provide a practical alternative for those who don’t have a reliable home internet connection, especially in rural areas where fast internet is often still in short supply.
 However, it’s important to note that mobile internet is not a full replacement for a home internet connection.
 Many mobile internet plans limit the data volume or only have mediocre reception in certain locations.

 Despite these limitations, mobile internet plans are an excellent solution for commuters, gardens, campsites, and holiday homes.